 - Add the sugar substitute and continue to mix well.

 - Add the whole eggs one at a time, making sure that they are fully incorporated.

-- Lastly, fold in the 2 cups of whole cranberries, and mix until the batter is fully incorporated.
+- Lastly, fold in the 2 cups of whole cranberries, unsweetened coconut flakes and mix until the batter is fully incorporated.

 - Pour cake batter into two cupcake lined muffin pans.

-- Bake for 20-25 minutes or until an inserted tooth pick comes out clear.
+- Bake for 20-25 minutes or until an inserted toothpick comes out clean.